25 Tricks To Improve A Boring Lesson

 3. Lesson: Mental Math

-With mental math lessons, students are practicing multiples in conjunction with addition and subtraction.
+With mental math resources and lessons, students are practicing multiples in conjunction with addition and subtraction.
 They may also be rounding and working on place value.
 So they answer routine questions daily.
 Then move on to more challenging formats and ask students to create their own problems.

 Essentially, all mental math equals visuals so give them a series of problems with lollipops or any other candy that you know they’ll love.
 Then, reward them with it once they solve the problem correctly.